-That is not to say that James (and Paul in many other passages using $\delta v_l \delta (\delta \sigma \kappa \omega)$) is talking about teaching in a Christian school!
+That is not to say that James (and Paul in many other passages using $\delta v_l \delta \dot{\alpha} \kappa \omega$) is talking about teaching in a Christian school!
 This is not a statement of theology.
-It is to say that we must seek hints as to the appropriate relationship between a child and teacher.
+It is to say that we must seek strong Biblical hints as to the appropriate relationship between a child and teacher.
 James provides a significant insight that we can all associate with - the task of teaching is carried out with words and actions, and the way in which we use words and interact with children has enormous significance.
+The teacher is the single most influential person in a child's learning journey.

-Today we think of that truism not just as the overt use of criticism or praise with the power to motivate or demotivate, but in elements of incredible subtlety.
+Today we think of words not just as the overt use of criticism or praise with the power to motivate or demotivate, but as elements of incredible subtlety.
 Consider the use of vocabulary that includes or excludes; the way words are supported - or contradicted - by body language; the exercise of authority versus power; communication methods, including technology; the giving and taking of responsibility; rewards and sanctions.
-Placing the student at the center of the conversation, i.e., focusing on the way in which students can benefit from our words and actions, leads to asking how completely a child can trust us.
-Here, we are not talking about truth and deceit (which are obviously important) but rather about the just and loving nature of our words and actions.
+Placing the child at the center of the conversation, i.e., focusing on the way in which children can benefit from our words and actions, leads to asking how completely a child can trust us.
+Here, we are not talking about truth and deceit (which are obviously important) but rather about the just and loving nature of our school exemplified in our words and actions.